 Ancient Medicine And The Walnut Tradition

 The theory of walnut in medicine began in the ancient Mediterranean world.
 The walnut was a pillar of a healthy diet in Greece before the modern era.
-Its medicinal virtues were detailed in a variety of Greek and Roman medical writings.
-Dioscorides, a Greek physician in the Roman army living in the first century C.E., traveled extensively and came to know many of the plants of the Mediterranean.
+Its medicinal virtues were detailed in various Greek and Roman medical writings.
+Dioscorides, a Greek physician in the Roman army living in the first century C.E., traveled extensively and learned many Mediterranean plants.
 His only surviving work, Materia Medica, was completed about the middle of the first century.
-In it, Dioscorides explains how walnuts were cures for a variety of ailments.
+In it, Dioscorides explains how walnuts were cures for various ailments.

 Walnuts Resemble Brains And Were Used As Ancient Cures

-It was in his writing work that Dioscorides first considered, in his expert opinion, that walnuts looked like brains.
-His thesis was that mental conditions should be alleviated with the use of fresh walnuts.
-This list was broad, ranging from Autism to concussions and even to allergies.
+In his writing work, Dioscorides first considered, in his expert opinion, that walnuts looked like brains.
+His thesis was that mental conditions should be alleviated with fresh walnuts.
+This list was broad, ranging from Autism to concussions and allergies.
 The writings of Dioscorides talk about his belief in this as a serious medical practice.
-Many of these recommendations would appear in subsequent medical works for almost two thousand years.
+These recommendations would appear in subsequent medical works for almost two thousand years.

 Doctrine of Signatures

-The doctrine of signatures was revived and expanded on in Europe during the Renaissance.
-It was popularized by Paracelsus, a sixteenth-century German/Swiss physician, and botanist.
+The doctrine of signatures was revived and expanded in Europe during the Renaissance.
+Paracelsus, a sixteenth-century German/Swiss physician and botanist, popularized it.
 Paracelsus, and healers in many disciplines, called walnuts “the perfect signature of the head” and “the very figure of the brain”.
 Therefore, using the Doctrine Of Signatures, the walnut was considered very beneficial for the brain.
-Not just supportive for the brain when ingested, but also used in an oil or paste to cover the exterior of the head.
+Not just supportive for the brain when ingested but also used in an oil or paste to cover the exterior of the head.

 Few other Renaissance-era herbalists or physicians believed that walnuts could cure maladies related to the head.
 Some researchers are quoted, referencing walnuts within the Doctrine Of Signatures.
-By the nineteenth and twentieth centuries, the Doctrine Of Signatures was being referred to in a mocking way.
+By the nineteenth and twentieth centuries, the Doctrine Of Signatures was being referred to mockingly.
 Considered absurd and an example of debunked “science” that has no place in modern medicine.
 Since the discovery of the Scientific Method, the concepts of the Doctrine seem out of date.

 Walnuts in Medicine Today

-Recent studies have suggested that consuming walnuts might actually improve cognitive functioning after all.
-The black walnut was promoted in the past as a cancer cure on the basis that it kills an unnamed “parasite”.
+Recent studies have suggested that consuming walnuts might improve cognitive functioning after all.
+The black walnut was previously promoted as a cancer cure because it kills an unnamed “parasite.”
 However, according to the American Cancer Society, “available scientific evidence does not support claims that hulls from black walnuts remove parasites.
 [They are not] effective in treating cancer or any other disease”.